 Please fill out all the fields and give us a summary of the facts giving rise to your question.
 This will allow our attorneys an opportunity to identify the issues you are facing and to review the pertinent Rules of Professional Conduct.
 Our office is open from 8:00am to 5:00pm Monday through Friday.
 Your submission will go directly to one of our attorneys and our goal is to return your call as soon as possible, usually within one business day.
 If you prefer not to use the online form, you can call our Ethics Hotline at 801-531-9110.
 You will be asked to leave a message with your contact information and a summary of the facts.
 Again, we will try and return your call within one business day.
 If the problem is an emergency and requires an immediate response, you may call the Ethics Hotline number and the phone system will allow you to speak to an OPC attorney immediately.

 While our office is happy to answer questions and provide guidance regarding your conduct as an attorney, we cannot comment on the conduct of another attorney.
+We also cannot offer guidance if you currently have an open case with the Office of Professional Conduct.
 If issues arise in the course of a pending case, those matters are better addressed by the court.
 If you have concerns about your duty to report another attorney for misconduct, you should read Rule 8.3 of the Rules of Professional Conduct, and if necessary file a written informal complaint.